PitPietro/pitpietro.github.io/_posts/raspberrypi-arduino/raspberry/2020-10-10-gpiozero-pyqt5.md

 ```

 #### 1.2.3.
 Environmental variables
-The easiest way to use devices with remote pins is to set the `PIGPIO_ADDR` environmental variable to the PI address of the Rapberry Pi you need to control.
+The easiest way to use devices with remote pins is to set the `PIGPIO_ADDR` environmental variable to the IP address of the Rapberry Pi you need to control.
 You must run your Python script with the environmental variable set using the command line.
 ```bash
 PIGPIO_ADDR=[ip_address] python3 blink.py
 ```